KimathiNewton/land_cover_classification/README.md

 4. **Evaluation Metrics:**
    - Evaluated using Accuracy, Macro-averaged F1 Score, and multi-class ROC-AUC.
-   - Random Forest achieved ~74.2% accuracy, ~81.1% macro F1, and ~87.8% ROC-AUC on the evaluation set.
+   - Random Forest achieved 83.5% macro F1, and 91.2% ROC-AUC on the evaluation set.

 ### Test Predictions and Final Submission
 - The final tuned Random Forest model was applied to the test set (after scaling) to predict class probabilities.